-The neos/googleanalytics package connects to Google using a token for authentication.
-That token stored in a cache using a filesystem backend by default.
-Since Beach instances use ephemeral storage, the token would be lost after each deployment if it is stored in the container's file system.
+The neos/googleanalytics package connects to Google using service account credentials.
+These credentials are stored in a persistent cache using a filesystem backend by default.
+Since Beach instances use ephemeral storage, the credentials would be lost after each deployment if stored in the container's file system.

-If the database is used instead, the tokens will survive deployments and you Google Analytics integration will continue to work.
+If the database is used instead, the credentials will survive deployments and your Google Analytics integration will continue to work.

-Using a DB cache backend for the tokens
+Using a DB cache backend for the credentials

 Configuring the package to use a database-backed cache in Beach is easy: all it takes is providing the necessary information in a file called Caches.yaml and deploy it as part of your Neos distribution.

 In your Neos project, create a new file Caches.yaml in the global configuration directory of your project.
 We recommend putting the configuration into Configuration/Production/Caches.yaml.
 If you have a Caches.yaml file already, edit it instead.